operator-playground-io/elastic-cloud-operator/tutorials/Sample-application.md

 ### Introduction

-Shopping List application is a Node.js application which is deployed as a microservice.
-The example also uses Skaffold which handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.
+In this section, we will discuss Shopping List application which is a Node.js application which is deployed as a microservice.
+The following example also uses Skaffold, a tool that simplifies operational tasks by providing continuous development for Kubernetes applications.
+Skaffold handles the workflow for building, pushing and deploying your application, allowing you to save time and focus on what matters most: writing code.

 ### Code Structure

+The procedure follows a simple modular and MVC pattern.

 ![codestructure](_images/shopping-app-structure.png)

-It follows a simple modular and MVC pattern.
-There are 2 folders that are of our interest:
+The two folders of our interest are:

-- k8s :  This contains all the deployment and service yaml for the application.
-This defines the deployment and exposure of our application.
+-	k8s: This folder contains all the deployment and service yaml files for the application.
+This also defines the deployment and exposure of our application.
-- k8s_elastic :  This contains all the deployment and service yaml for creating an Elasticsearch cluster (for example to run the application locally).
+- k8s_elastic: This folder contains all the deployment and service yaml files for creating an Elasticsearch cluster to run the application locally.

 ### Try the example

-**Step 1:** Create an Elasticsearch cluster executing these commands.
-If you already installed the Elasticsearch operator and followed the steps to create an Elasticsearch cluster you can skip this step.

-*  Create PV before creating the instance
+**Step-by-step Example**

+**Step 1:** Create an Elasticsearch cluster.

 ```execute
 cat <<'EOF' >>elastic_pv.yaml